 - The Haller Index, which mathematically measures the severity of the sunken chest, needs to be greater than 3.5.
 The base HI of the people without the malformation is 2.56.

-- The patients must be able to fully understand, read, and speak English.
+- The patients must be able to understand, read, and speak English fully.

-Also, the patients must be aware that they should wear the external brace at a minimum of 10 hours in a day.
-If they wear it for just a few hours in a day, the effects will be minimal and the patient’s chest won’t be visibly repaired.
+Also, the patients must be aware that they should wear the external brace for a minimum of 10 hours a day.
+If they wear it for just a few hours in a day, the effects will be minimal, and the patient’s chest won’t be visibly repaired.

-This will also destroy the patient’s motivation and they won’t be consistent with wearing the brace.
-They must also do monthly chest X-rays, return to the UCSF for follow-up a month after surgery.
-For the full list of rejection guidelines, you can check this website.
+This will also destroy the patient’s motivation, and they won’t be consistent with wearing the brace.
+They must also do monthly chest X-rays and return to the UCSF for follow-up a month after surgery.
+For the complete list of rejection guidelines, you can check this website.

 Can You Wear the Magnatract Under a Shirt?